ThFriedrich/LCOI_local_crystalline_orientation_identifier/Examples/examples_walkthrough.md

 ### Particles detection

 Particles detection is applied with the following parameters: minR:16, maxR:17, Sensitivity:1, min distance:1.4 and method:Phase coding.
 Scan operation is used for the thresholding of edges detection from 0.05 to 0.4 with steps of 0.05.
 A single particles' centers optimization is applied.
+Due to the particles overlap within this sample, repeating the optimization process for a few more runs may lead to skewed results and to a lower number of detected particles.
 The result is:

 <img src="https://github.com/SnirMeiri/crystalDirections/blob/main/Examples/examples%20results/rectangular_particles.png" width="510">